Skip to content

 For people familiar with the concept, it can be considered a if-this-then-that instruction.
 For example: If the weather data from the simulator indicates rain is falling on the aircraft, we can set the windshield wipers automatically.

-2. the simulator level, available to monitor simulator-specific variables
+2. the simulator level, available to monitor simulator-specific variables,

 3. the aircraft level, available to monitor aircraft-specific variables.

-Definition
+Definition of Observables

 The file observables.yaml is located in the deckconfig/resources folder of an aircraft.
 It is loaded on startup.